Why we are engaging with Highland Council (Highland)

 - provide us with the information we require in relation to its homelessness service;

-- comply with fire safety obligations as soon as possible and no later than March 2024; and
+- comply with electrical safety and fire detection requirements as soon as possible; and

 What we will do